HowardALandman/QTD/src/tdc7201/README.md

 if you know that your CPU will also be overclocked, since that might result in a speed that doesn't work.
 But all this should mostly be invisible to the user, as it only affects SPI communication speed, and does not affect performance of the TDC7201 measurements (unless the TDC7201 is also being clocked by some submultiple of the Pi clock, which is a really really bad idea).
+If `force=False`, values in the spec range are silent, and overclocking up to 33.3 MHz is allowed with a warning.
+If `force=True`, all speeds are allowed with a warning.
+This should only be used for testing, not production.

 The casual user should be able to get by with only the above methods; the following low-level methods give more detailed access to the hardware, but you'll need to know what you're doing.